Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-As a member of the European Union (EU), the Netherlands is subject to the accounting, auditing and financial reporting requirements established in EU Regulations and Directives as transposed into national laws and regulations.
-The Netherlands has fully aligned its legal framework with the EU acquis communitaire as it relates to accounting and auditing.
+As a Member State of the European Union (EU), the Netherlands is subject to the accounting, auditing, and financial reporting requirements established through EU Regulations and Directives as transposed into national law.
+The jurisdiction’s legal framework is aligned with applicable EU requirements relating to corporate reporting and statutory audit.

 • Regulation of Accountancy Profession

-In the Netherlands, only auditors are regulated at the state level under the Audit Firms Supervision Act of 2006 (as amended), the Accountancy Profession Act of 2014 (as amended), and the Act on Disciplinary Jurisprudence of Accountants of 2008 (as amended).
+In the Netherlands, auditors are regulated at the state level under the Audit Firms Supervision Act, the Accountancy Profession Act, and the Act on Disciplinary Jurisprudence of Accountants.
+The legal and regulatory framework establishes the requirements for entry into the audit profession, continuing professional development, quality assurance, ethical standards, and investigative and disciplinary arrangements.

-The initial professional and continuing professional development (IPD and CPD respectively) requirements are established for auditors in the Accountancy Profession Act of 2014 (as amended).
-Responsibility for implementation is shared by the Koninklijke Nederlandse Beroepsorganisatie van Accountants (NBA Netherlands), the Commissie Eindtermen Accountantsopleiding (CEA), the Dutch Flemish Accreditation Organization (NVAO), and universities (academic and professional).
+Initial professional development and continuing professional development requirements for auditors are established under the Accountancy Profession Act.
+Responsibility for implementation is shared by the Royal Netherlands Institute of Chartered Accountants (NBA Netherlands), the Commissie Eindtermen Accountantsopleiding (CEA), the Dutch-Flemish Accreditation Organisation (NVAO), and accredited universities and professional education providers.

-In addition to the above, AFM (i) oversees the operations of NBA Netherlands; (ii) monitors the profession’s performance through its quality assurance review system for public interest entities; and (iii) maintains the audit license registry.
+In addition, the AFM oversees the operations of NBA Netherlands, monitors the profession’s performance through its quality assurance review system for public interest entity audits, and maintains the audit firm licensing registry.

 • Audit Oversight Arrangements